-This job was beyond awful.
-We were expected to work 13 days straight, we were doing 50 hour weeks, being paid below minimum wage, the accomodation was filthy.
+We were working 50 hour weeks, being paid below minimum wage, living in disgusting accomodation and had to work 13 days straight.
 Worst of all the boss threatened to punch one of the fellow backpackers.

 I eventually found a good job in Moranbah Australia.
 The town restored my faith in Australia and travel.
 It was a great shame having to say good bye to all the Aussies in that town.